01 of 07

 All air conditioners, including your casement/slider unit, extract moisture from the air, process it in the machine, then expel it.
 When you have a full-sized permanent, central unit, water discharge happens without you even knowing about it.

 With window units, water is collected and discharged.
-But with these units, the water drained out of the back.
+But with these units, the water drains out of the back.

 You want the unit to tip slightly downwards toward the back (outside).
 Many manufacturers recommend a one-quarter inch drop from front to back.
 Keep... in mind, too, that after you have that quarter-inch drop set up with your platform assembly, the drop will increase when you place the heavy unit on top of the assembly.Continue to 7 of 7 below.